pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

 you have activated Pachyderm Enterprise Edition as described in [Deploy Enterprise Edition](../deployment.md).

-When you initially enable access controls, you restrict access to the data stored in Pachyderm repository to the user that you configure, most often to yourself.
+When you initially enable access controls, data access is restricted to an *initial admin*, most often yourself.
 This *initial admin* will have `admin` privileges in the Pachyderm cluster.
 Then, the `admin` user can configure Pachyderm to work with a identity management provider (IdP) of your choice.